 They didn’t play for him, as tenaciously as they had in the past.
 The ferocity on the forecheck wasn't there.
 The sacrificial defense Tortorella asked them for -- blocked shots and deep bruises -- wasn't as consistent.
 Did they quit on him?
 Not necessarily.
 But their "level of compete," as Torts would call it, wasn't as high as it had been when they actually wanted to compete for him.

-The move to bench and then scratch Brad Richards – a well-respected former playoff MVP who played like dog excrement in the postseason – was seen as a sign of disrespect by the locker room rather than a justifiable decision.
+The move to bench and then scratch Brad Richards – a well-respected former playoff MVP that played like dog excrement in the postseason – was seen as a sign of disrespect by the locker room rather than a justifiable decision.

 But the bell tolled for Torts when Henrik Lundqvist decided he had seen enough.